 Cairo Egypt Travel Guide

-Egypt faces environmental issues for example water scarcity and waste management.
+Egypt faces environmental issues like water scarcity and waste management.
 The Giza Pyramids are within a protected zone.
 Supporting official conservation efforts and reducing your own waste are good practices.
 Be mindful of water usage.

 Always ask before taking photos of people, especially women and children.
 Dress modestly, specifically at religious sites.
 Learning a few basic Arabic phrases shows effort.
-Be patient and welcoming of contrasting cultural norms.
+Be patient and accepting of contrasting cultural norms.

 Directly support local communities by choosing local guesthouses, guides, and artisans.
 Purchase fair trade crafts.
 Bargain fairly in markets.
 Be aware of common scams and avoid practices that exploit animals or children.